 Sign up to get healthy recipes, cooking tips, and more sent right to your phone

 Learn about Maine Harvest Bucks and ways to stretch your SNAP dollars at farmers' markets

 Learn about the Maine Senior Farm Share Program

 Sign up for SNAP benefits

-Snap-Ed educators can only serve those who receive SNAP benefits, live in York County, or attend a school where 50% or more of students qualify for free & reduced lunch.
-To learn if your site or school is eligible contact us: (Link to Contact Page)
+Snap-Ed educators can only serve those who receive SNAP benefits, live in York County, or attend a school where 50% or more of students qualify for free and reduced lunch.
+To learn if your site or school is eligible, please contact us.